Gilbert and Minnie Pickett Bowles Family papers

 The papers document the lives Quakers Gilbert Bowles (1869-1960) and Minnie Picket Bowles (1868-1958), missionaries and ministers in Asia and Hawaii for over 60 years, from 1896-1960.
 The majority of the collection originates during their life in Honolulu, where they moved in 1941 from Tokyo.
 There is a rough split in which the first half of the collection regards Gilbert Bowles's "professional" work as part of Licensed Agencies for Relief in Asia (LARA), American Friends Service Committee (AFSC) Hawaii Branch, and the Honolulu Monthly Meeting and his work visiting Japanese and Japanese-Americans in Hawaii during World War II.
 The second half of the collection includes family letters from Gilbert and Minnie, daily memorandum diaries of Gilbert, guest books, and memorials and tributes re: Gilbert's death.
 Materials are also included from Gordon T. Bowles and Herbert E. Bowles, sons of Gilbert and Minnie.
-Topics of broader interest include Japanese relocation and incarceration in the US during World War II, Quaker mission work in Japan, and relief efforts after World War II.
+Topics of broader interest include the forced removal and incarceration of Japanese Americans by the United States government during World War II, Quaker mission work in Japan, and relief efforts after World War II.

 The collection is open for research use

 Copyright and Rights Information

 Standard Federal Copyright Law Applies (U.S. Title 17)